SunXQlab/scMLnet/vignettes/Tutorial_of_scMLnet.md

         BarCluFile <- "./data/barcodetype.txt"
         BarCluTable <- read.table(BarCluFile,sep = "\t",header = TRUE,stringsAsFactors = FALSE)

 We next define the receiver cell and sender cell that we want to explorer the cell-cell communication between them.
-In this time, we focus on the inter-/intracellular signaling network between B cells as sender cell and Secretory cells as receiver cell (**NOTE**: make sure the `LigClu` and `RecClu` parameters are the values in the annotation table).
+In this example, we focus on the inter-/intracellular signaling network between B cells as senders and Secretory cells as receivers (**NOTE**: make sure the `LigClu` and `RecClu` parameters are the values in the annotation table).

         types <- unique(BarCluTable$Cluster)